Clicky

 Sleeve Cuff Should Fit Around the Wrist

-French and barrel cuffs are two popular options with dress shirts.
+French cuffs and barrel cuffs are two popular options with dress shirts.
 However, both cuffs will have the same fit.

 The ideal cuff should stay close to the wrist, allowing a little room.
 There will be no movement restrictions, and it should never move up the wrist.